GeekVisit/Simple-Skybell-Sniffer/README.md

 # How it Works

-This service is to be installed on a Raspberry Pi or other Linux box (referred to here as the "Linux Sniffer Client".
+This service is to be installed on a Raspberry Pi or other Linux box.
 It listens for the Skybell button push by sniffing your router traffic.
 Once the Service detects the Skybell's button push, it runs any custom command(s).

 # Why Use It ?

 - No existing doorbell, an electronic chime that is incompatible with Skybell, or can't hook up your Skybell to your existing doorbell wiring ?
 No problem, this will allow you to wirelessly detect the button press and play an mp3 of a doorbell ringing.
 - Make your doorbell (or motion detection) trigger any command you wish.
-- Publish an MQTT message to any topic and have HomeAssistant, Nodered or any similar IOT software respond.
+- Publish an MQTT message to any topic and have [HomeAssistant](https://www.home-assistant.io/), [Node-RED](https://nodered.org/) or any similar IOT software respond.
 For example, you can cast to your Google Home Devices when someone presses the doorbell or have the Google Assistant announce "You have a visitor at your door"
 - Send custom telegram notifications to your phone using the [Telegram CLI](https://github.com/vysheng/tg).

-For me this  [solved a problem of an old Music & Sound doorbell and intercom system] (https://geekvisit.com/updating-an-old-music-sound-intercom-system-with-skybell-hd-part-2-of-2-or-how-to-have-skybell-ring-a-doorbell-without-wires-using-skybell-sniffer/) that was incompatible with a hard wired connection with Skybell.
+For me this [solved a problem of an old Music & Sound doorbell and intercom system](https://geekvisit.com/updating-an-old-music-sound-intercom-system-with-skybell-hd-part-2-of-2-or-how-to-have-skybell-ring-a-doorbell-without-wires-using-skybell-sniffer/) that was incompatible with a hard wired connection with Skybell.
 I connected the system's transformer to the Skybell for power, then used this Service to detect the doorbell press and play an mp3 recording of a doorbell sound over Google Assistant speakers.
 I didn't have to replace or install transformers or do any major rewiring.

 ## Installation

-This is a slightly modified version of the [Homebridge Webhooks Sniffer](https://github.com/thoukydides/homebridge-skybell/wiki/Webhooks-Sniffer) without the Homebridge stuff.

 ### DD-WRT or Other Routers Permitting SSH